pardot/api-docs/docs/kb/api-version-3/import.md

 /api/import/version/3/do/create

 Used to create a new asynchronous import.
-If a batch of import data is included in this request, the import may be submitted for processing as part of this operation.
-Otherwise one or more batches may created and associated with this import using the do/batch endpoint and the import may be submitted for processing with the do/update endpoint.
+If a batch of import data is included in this request, the import can be submitted for processing as part of this operation.
+Otherwise one or more batches can be created and associated with this import using the do/batch endpoint and the import can be submitted for processing with the do/update endpoint.

 ## POST